Regrets of the Early Parent Years

 This goes across the board for more roles than just baby related.
 I should have engaged cleaners more often earlier than I did.
 I should have gotten a dog walker for our 2 Spoodles earlier than I did.
 I should have hired a professional chef to cook our meals earlier than I did.
 I should have gotten a gardener earlier.
 I should have gotten a therapist to talk about how hard it all was earlier.
 I waited way too long to offload the work that was on our plates and it was a mistake that cost us a lot of our sanity and happiness.

 There’s also a sort of promised land when you have scaled up the amount of professional help you have where if you break through the glass ceiling your life becomes quite extraordinary.
 I think this is a secret of rich people I’ve only just learned.
 In a sense what you’re doing by engaging so much professional help is buying the time back, the cost of which is how much all the services cost.
-If you can spend that time out earning how much it all costs, you practically go infinite and achieve a quality of life that I believed impossible while having both a career and children.
+If you can spend that extra time you get back earning more money than how much all the help costs, you practically go infinite and achieve a quality of life that I believed impossible while having both a career and children.
 You really can do it all but it just costs money.

 Before we have our next child, I’m going to preemptively scale up the professional help in all aspects of our lives.
 The first 6 months are moments we’ll never get back with our daughter but we spent a lot of it burnt out and exhausted.
 That’s something we’re going to do differently for the next kid.
 It also didn’t help that our daughter was a bad sleeper…